Recruiting Policies for Employers and their Representatives

 We ask that employment professionals provide accurate information about their organization and employment opportunities.
 If conditions change after an offer has been made and accepted, but the employing organization must revoke its commitment, we ask that the employing organization pursue a course of action for the affected candidate that is fair and equitable.

 All offers must be in writing.
 Written offers are defined as electronic or hard copies.
 The start of the offer 3-week timeline is determined by the date on the written offer letter.
 On-campus Recruiting (OCR) offers should remain open for a minimum of three weeks after the date of the written offer.

-JSG Career Services prohibits what’s termed as “exploding offers.”
-An exploding offer requires a student to accept a job offer within a very short period of time or face having the offer rescinded or base salary diminished.
-Requiring a verbal acceptance in order to receive a written offer is considered an “exploding offer.”
+JSG Career Services prohibits what NACE terms as “exploding offers.”
+An exploding offer is when a student is required to accept a job offer within a very short period of time or face having the offer rescinded or base salary diminished.
+Requiring a verbal acceptance in order to receive a written offer is considered an exploding offer.

 Employers that misrepresent employment opportunities to students will risk losing access or privileges to JSG Career Services recruiting resources.
 We strongly discourage any employer from withdrawing offers or altering base compensation.
 We request that employers notify JSG Career Services once students have accepted an offer.